nvaccess/nvda/user_docs/en/userGuide.md

 This option affects how NVDA handles tables used purely for layout purposes.
 When on, NVDA will treat these as normal tables, reporting them based on [Document Formatting Settings](#DocumentFormattingSettings) and locating them with quick navigation commands.
 When off, they will not be reported nor found with quick navigation.
+However, the content of the tables will still be included as normal text.
 This option is turned off by default.

 To toggle inclusion of layout tables from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).